Probing QCD Phase Structure by Baryon Multiplicity Distribution: Lee--Yang zero structure

-Finally, we estimate where the Lee--Yang zeros would intercept or reach near to the positive real axis as the volume increases.
+Finally, we estimate where the LYZs would intercept or approach the positive real axis as the volume increases, which indicates the QCD phase transition.
 These zones are indicated by double -headed arrows in the inset of Fig.\ref{Fig:LYZ-Star200}.
-In Fig.\ref{Fig:PhaseTransitionBoundary}, the corresponding regions are indicated by horizontal lines.
+In Fig.\ref{Fig:PhaseBoundary}, the corresponding regions are indicated by horizontal lines.
 If the multiplicities $P_n$ with larger $n$ were to be measured in future experiments, the QCD phase transition could be pinpointed with more precision.
-The further study of the relation between baryon and proton number distribution will improve the analysis here\cite{KitaAsa}.
+Further study of the relation between the baryon and proton number distributions will improve the analysis here \cite{KitaAsa}.